trodix/episodate-api/readme.md

 In production environment, you can get the default credentials log by running this command:

-`journalctl -u todoapi.service | grep "Default credentials"`
+`journalctl -u episodate.service | grep "Default credentials"`